catketchup/class_rot/README.md

 [use_input_claa.ipynb](https://github.com/catketchup/class_rot/tree/main/notebooks_rot/use_input_claa.ipynb) is for using an input generic rotation power spectrum.

-[cl_rot_lens.ipynb]() is for testing rotated-lensed Cl,  and compare it with lensed-raw Cl and rotated-raw Cl.
+[cl_rot_lens.ipynb](https://github.com/catketchup/class_rot/blob/main/notebooks_rot/cl_rot_lens.ipynb) is for generating rotated-lensed Cl,  and compare it with lensed-raw Cl and rotated-raw Cl.

 ### C